Coparenting in PSP Families

 Resentment

 We can understand resentment as a mixture of feelings of frustration, anger, envy, and sadness.
-This emotion can surface when we feel something is unfair or unjust, or if we fail to set boundaries, or we feel let down.
+This emotion can surface when we feel things are unfair or unjust, or if we fail to set boundaries, or we feel let down.
+It is usually not a single event but multiple events that build up over time.
 Resentment can make us feel ill about something that we think is wrong.
 Resentment can be an individual or shared experience.
 It is a complex emotion that can be shaped by and shape other negative feelings like loneliness, fear, grief, etc.

 PSP family members might feel resentment toward the PSP’s job requirements such as shiftwork or unscheduled overtime.
 PSP’s work is usually less flexible than typical jobs.
 Rotating and unpredictable shifts have to be accommodated.
 There could be resentment over the camaraderie/companionship the PSP has with coworkers.
 PSP family members have reported feeling resentment when the PSP job is prioritized and seems to be more important than family.